by Dr. Bill Rawls

 All of our cells have an internal housekeeping system called autophagy.
 Cells continually break down misfolded proteins, burned-out mitochondria, damaged DNA, and worn-out parts and recycle them into new proteins and cell parts.
 It is also the mechanism by which cells expel many types of intracellular microbes.
 The fact that our cells can expel intracellular microbes is another important and often unrecognized part of our natural defenses.

 Impaired immune function allows the microbiome to shift off balance and pathogens in your tissues and gut to flourish.
 It’s not just one microbe that becomes activated, but all the questionable suspects — stealth microbes that have been dormant in tissues, pathogens in the gut and on the skin, and viruses in tissues such as Epstein-Barr virus (EBV) and cytomegalovirus (CMV), setting the stage for chronic illness.
-The associated symptoms result from the immune system’s reaction to the microbes and the damage the microbes inflict upon the cells directly.
+The associated symptoms result from the immune system’s reaction to the microbes and the direct damage the microbes inflict upon the cells.

 text overlay of boiling pot, listing the causes of chronic immune dysfunction: microbes, weak immune system, poor diet, toxins, stress, and sedentary life

-When Symptoms Boil Up
+When Chronic Illness Symptoms Boil Up Up

 You can think of it as a pot of water on the stove that starts out over a low simmer.
 As the simmer increases, minor discomforts start showing up — general body aches and joint stiffness; bloating, gas, and digestive issues; lack of energy; and simply not feeling well.
-Often, these kinds of changes become accepted as part of aging or life in general.
+Often, these changes become accepted as part of aging or life in general.

 It’s not until the pot is fully boiling over that things become noticeably uncomfortable.
 Sometimes it’s a specific event that causes the pot to bubble over — severe emotional stress, an accident or trauma, an acute viral illness, or even a tick bite.
 But most often, it’s a perfect storm of cellular stress factors accumulating over time until a tipping point is reached.